Frequently Asked Questions

 Does CNAS host programs outside of Washington?

 Yes, CNAS hosts programs across the United States and internationally.
-CNAS Board and Council members receive invitations to private discussions and programs with national security leaders around the country, including in New York, San Francisco, Silicon Valley, and other cities.
+CNAS Board and Council members receive invitations to private discussions and programs with national security leaders around the country, including in New York, California, Florida and other areas across the United States.
 Internationally, our experts travel to Asia, Europe, Africa, and the Middle East for research missions and interactions with stakeholders in the region.
-These programs are currently being held virtually until further notice due to the COVID-19 pandemic.
+As of September 2022, we are returning to in-person events hosted throughout the country in addition to virtual and hybrid offerings.

 What is the Shawn Brimley Next Generation National Security Leaders Program?